jwkenney/jwkenney.github.io/_posts/2021-11-12-ansible-return-codes.md

 The ansible command exit codes are not documented at all- and to make matters worse, the same exit code can mean different things depending on the type of failure and how it occurred.

-[This Github issue](https://github.com/ansible/ansible/issues/19720) tracks some of the discussion and debate around what the exit codes mean.
-The behavior is uncertain enough, that developers are refraining from documenting exit codes anywhere.
-Ironically, the current sentiment among developers is that: *The exit behavior can be obscure or inconsistent, and we don't currently document it anywhere... so trying to figure it out is a low priority for now.
-Do your own testing to figure out what the exit codes mean for you.* Alrighty then...
+[This Github issue](https://github.com/ansible/ansible/issues/19720) tracks some of the discussion around what the exit codes mean.
+The behavior is uncertain enough, that developers have refrained from documenting the exit codes anywhere- leading to even more confusion.
+Their current recommendation is to do your own testing to determine the behavior.
+Alrighty then...

 ## TQM, ansible, ansible-playbook... huh?